 But the assistive technologies that allow people to use and interact with websites only work if we create content to be accessible.
 This means we need to carefully choose our language, color scheme, layout, and structure.

-Digital accessibility is a commitment to creating communications that can be used and understood by all people, of all ages and abilities.
+At UC Berkeley, we are committed to creating communications that can be used and understood by all people, of all ages and abilities.

 What makes digital content accessible?